graphql-mocks/graphql-mocks/packages/docs/docs/paper/technical-notes.md

 After a transaction any document properties that have references are collpased into an internal array for connections, being stored as document keys.

+## `nullDocument`

+Since GraphQL has a concept of nullable lists, that is lists that contain null, and connections are represented by documents there is a special reserved `nullDocument` used in storing lists that contain null.
+This is a special case and not something that normally crops up during average usage and is kept relatively hidden but would be important to consider when writing a custom validator that needs to check connections.
+During expansion of connections `nullDocuments` in lists are represented by `null` values and when collapsed the proxy ensures that any lists containing `nullDocuments` are represented by `null` also.

 ## Performance

 Because GraphQL Paper handles everything "in memory" as javascript data structures it should be relatively quick for most use cases.
 If there is a case where it is slow please open an issue on github.
 There is some low-hanging fruit but also a desire to avoid early over optimization.